 Aid targeted at unpopular groups may reduce support for recipient incumbent politicians.
 If politicians in recipient localities are attributed credit for aid that the locality receives, they may also be attributed blame for the locality's unpopular aid.
 The logic of credit-claiming in aid implies the existence of blame-attribution for unpopular aid.
-I describe two main mechanisms through which unpopular aid may result in decreases in trust in government.
+In a standard retrospective voting model, the exposure to minority aid may result in majority group citizens' disapproval of the government.
+As an extension of the work on credit-claiming and aid, I describe two addiitonal mechanisms through which unpopular aid may result in decreases in trust in government.
 First, the presence of unpopular aid may signal that a politician does not have the capacity to acquire popular aid from donors.
 Second, if citizens believe that a politician intentionally acquired unpopular aid from donors, the aid may signal a misalignment in political priorities between the politician and her constituents.